 Then catch the No. 65 bus from the Bus Station (2-minute walk from bus stop).
 This is only 5 minutes.

-Becky’s Tip – Search the route on Google Maps and this will give you live times for the buses.
+Becky’s Tip – Search the route on Google Maps and this will give you live times for the buses to the caves.

 What happens when you arrive to start the cave tour?

 There’s a small communal changing room with large lockers to put your belongings in, these weren’t locked.
-My bag had my SLR camera in it and I felt completely safe leaving it there but I’m giving you the option if you wish to leave your valuables at your accommodation.
+My bag had my SLR camera in it, plus Budapest pics from the morning and I felt completely safe leaving it there but I’m giving you the option if you wish to leave your valuables at your accommodation.

 Next door, there’s a room with shelves filled with some designer overalls (ah sorry actually they aren’t designer but they will protect your clothes) and lots of helmets.

 You’re given a helmet, which you can adjust the size (good job as my head is the size of a small child haha) and a pair of red overalls to try on.
 Apparently, the first pair didn’t fit, even though I thought they were fine.